Our Inglewood Office is located at:

 Criminal Defense Attorney in Inglewood

-You’ve been accused of a crime.
-You’re scared.
-You don’t know what will happen to you.
+Inglewood is a vibrant community, but it’s also home to its share of crime.
+If you get stopped and arrested, you may find yourself scared and unsure of where to turn.
 Not only are you facing an uncertain future, but everyone seems to be working against you.
-First, the police and then the prosecutors are trying to trip you up to find any weakness in your case that they can take advantage of.
+Both the police and the prosecutors will try to find any weakness in your case that they can take advantage of.

 Fortunately, you’re not alone.
 Hiring a criminal defense attorney puts someone on your side who is there for you.
 An experienced attorney knows the law and is dedicated to protecting your rights.
 Your criminal defense lawyer will provide you with the strongest possible protection.